genescheck/2013DevSummitExamples/README.md

-  2013DevSummitExamples
+  2013 AT&T Dev Summit Examples

+  Sample code and apps for the 2013 AT&T Dev Summit

   =====================

-  Sample code and apps for 2013 AT&T Dev Summit

   CMS/ - AT&T Call Management API